infinyte7/Create-Addon-in-browser-for-Anki/README.md

 }
 ```

-<br> Saving selected image to internal.
+Saving selected image to internal.
 In this code base64 of image passed and written to file.

 ```js
 function saveSelectedImageToInternal() {